-Figure 18 Example of what you should see when opening the .csv file in MS Excel.
+Figure 18: Example of what you should see when opening the .csv file in MS Excel.

-Note that first two columns after the class name give start and end position of the class: first number before dot is line number, and the second one is the position of the character on that line.
+Note that the first two columns after the class name give start and end positions of the class: the first number before the dot is the line number, and the second one is the position of the character on that line.
 The format is taken directly from Source Navigator.
-It is important to have position in order to distinguish between classes with the same name.
+It is important to have the position in order to distinguish between classes with the same name (which happens in C++ if you have #ifdef).